yduf/yduf.github.io/_posts/2024-10-05-coroutine-cutscene.md

 ---
 > This post will show ways of implementing actions sequences and cutscenes in video games. - [Elias Daler](https://edw.is/how-to-implement-action-sequences-and-cutscenes/)

+Possible way of doing it:
+- State machine (with a lot of if in bruteforce case)
+- Action list
+- Coroutine

 see also
 - [Coroutine (Lua)]({% post_url 2023-10-28-lua-coroutine %})